Ma Xiangjun

 Ma Xiangjun (马湘君 (馬湘君, Mǎ Xiāngjūn); born 30 October 1964) is an archer from the People's Republic of China.

+Career

 Ma represented China at the 1988 and 1992 Olympic Games, winning a team silver at the latter.

 She competed in the 1986 Asian Games, winning a gold medal in the individual 70m event, a silver medal in the team event and a bronze medal in the individual 50m event.

 In 1987, she became the first Chinese competitor to win a title at the World Archery Championships, winning the women's individual competition.